How to Set Up OpenVPN on Any Computer or Phone – 2023 Update

 It supports the strongest encryption algorithms and cyphers, including military-grade 256-bit with AES, and offers an industrial-strength security infrastructure designed to withstand and protect against both passive and active attacks.

 In time, another protocol will surpass OpenVPN; that’s the nature of technology.
 Recently, the release of open-source versions of IKEv2 gave a big boost to that protocol’s status.
 For now, however, OpenVPN remains the first protocol we look for and the last one we would give up.

 How to Set Up OpenVPN on Your Device – Installation Guides

-We are going to use NordVPN for our examples, and will cover Mac OS, Windows, Linux, Android, and iOS.
+We are going to use ExpressVPN for our examples, and will cover Mac OS, Windows, Linux, Android, and iOS.
 However, you can also set up OpenVPN on many other devices and operating systems, including routers and Raspberry Pi.
-You can find more guides on the NordVPN website.
+You can find more guides on the ExpressVPN website.

 To set up OpenVPN manually, you will need to download a client that allows you to connect to a network via the OpenVPN protocol.
 We’ll explain which third-party app you need for your device below.

 Remember that while these instructions will allow you to connect to OpenVPN, you still need to subscribe to ExpressVPN – or another VPN provider – in order to access VPN servers.